 When you return, follow the rules to enter the UK from abroad (except from Ireland).

 Travel is subject to entry restrictions

-- Grenada requires all arrivals to obtain a negative COVID PCR test result within 3 days of travel and a Pure Safe Travel Certificate before travel.
-All arrivals must book approved accommodation for quarantine on arrival and download a contact tracing app before travel.
+- Grenada requires all arrivals to pre-book approved accommodation for quarantine on arrival, pre-pay for COVID test in Grenada, apply for a Pure Safe Travel Certificate and obtain a negative COVID PCR test result within 3 days of travel.
 The protocols can be found on the Ministry of Health website.
 They are updated regularly and are subject to change at short notice.
 In planning your trip to Grenada you should read the protocols before your departure and monitor the pages on a regular basis

 See Entry requirements for more information before you plan to travel.

 Preparing for your return journey to the UK